ideasonpurpose/basic-wordpress-vagrant/README.md

 5. Copy `site` and `backup.sql` into `yoursite.dev`, replacing the existing `site` directory.
 6. Run `vagrant up`

+## Complete, One-Time Setup Instructions

+Below are the complete steps necessary to use the Basic WordPress Vagrant Environment on a new computer.
+These steps should only need to be done once, but it's useful to review if something isn't working correctly.

+1. Download the Vagrant installer from [vagrantup.com][vagrant] and install Vagrant.
+2. Download the VirtualBox installer from [virtualbox.org][virtualbox] and install VirtualBox.
+3. In the terminal, run `brew update`.
+If Homebrew is not installed, the one-line installation command is at the top of [Homebrew's website][homebrew].
+4. Still in the terminal, run `brew install ansible` to install [Ansible][].
+5. Finally, install the [Vagrant Host Manager plugin][vagrant-hostmanager] by running this command in the terminal:
+   `vagrant plugin install vagrant-hostmanager`

+That's everything, now just follow the [Instructions](#instructions) to spin up your WordPress environment.

 ## Extras

 * Missing plugins will be installed if they can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/).